PerrySetGo/es6-revision/es6-course-notes.md

 ## Destructuring assignments with Objects

 we can use destructuring assignment on objects to pull properties out of objects the same way we were able to do with Arrays! this is awesome!

+Fourth commit

+## Arrow Functions

+* shorter syntax
+* anonymous functions, no named identifier
+* can create named identifier by writing anonymous function into a variable, such as a constant

+const liftOff = () => {
+  console.log('3..2..1..liftoff!');
+}

+liftOff();

+* Arrow functions do not bind their own this.
+* if you are using this inside an arrow function, it is actually referencing the this in global scope

+## Arrow Functions and Map methods

+* map function allows us to create arrays by calling function on each element in the array.
+* much shorter version than using a loop
+* can write very short array element manipulation syntax

+let points = [10,20,30];
+points = points.map(element => element + 1);
+console.log(points);

+## Filtering

+* Filter method creates a new array from an existing array
+* filters array, kind of like a pipe, dependent on the results of a certain test

+## Additional Helper Methods for arrays

+find(), forEach(), reduce(), some(), keys(), values()...

+Fifth commit

+## Exporting values

+* Modules are re-usable pieces of code within application
+* Allows us to break down files, spreading out data and code
+* export can send functions, objects, primitive values from file to file
+* the name of the thing in curlies in the importing file must match the variable name in the exporting file. filename can be different.
+* ./ in same directory
+* can export multiple functions by using export {thing, thing2} at the bottom of the file: see notes on calculator
+* you omit the curlies when you are importing something that has been declared the default function!